 The actions of each successive station add onto the work of the previous stations, resulting in a completed part.

-For very simple parts, progressive die metal stamping may not be the best option.
+For very simple parts, progressive die metal stamping may not be the best option (see blog: The Advantages of Fourslide Metal Stamping over Traditional Power Press Stamping).
 But there are many scenarios in which progressive stamping is ideal.
 Advantages of progressive stamping include:

 - Low Labor Cost: One operator can oversee many machines that run unattended due to electronic monitoring embedded in our custom tooling.